 Certain foods may help strengthen blood vessels and promote overall skin health.
 Some foods that may help minimize, prevent, or heal bruises include:

 A black eye is a normal reaction to an injury in the delicate eye area.
-Most black eyes heal on their own in a few weeks without the need for medical treatment.
+Most black eyes heal on their own in two to three weeks without the need for medical treatment.

 However, a person should see a doctor if they have any of the following: